 Here’s a pretty graph to help visualize that…

-Not only does Facebook have an enormous user base, those people are also spending more time engaged on the platform.
+Not only does Facebook have a huge user base, but those people are also spending more time engaged on the platform.
 So in this category, there’s really no argument which platform comes out on top.

 Typically, you’ll get more bang for your buck with Facebook.
 Why?
-Simply put: there are more people on the platform who are scrolling for longer periods of time (see above graph).
-Larger user base + more time spent on the platform = more affordable ads, as Facebook can show more ads to each user while keeping a reasonable ad to user post ratio.
+Simply put: there are more people on the platform who are scrolling for longer periods of time (see the above graph).
+More extensive user base + more time spent on the platform = more affordable ads, as Facebook can show more ads to each user while keeping a reasonable ad to user post ratio.

 Any smart marketer knows that just because generating leads is cheaper through one channel, that doesn’t necessarily make it better (especially if you’re selling some expensive stuff).
-So if Facebook is typically the cheaper option, why even bother with LinkedIn?
+To illustrate that point, if Facebook is typically the cheaper option, why even bother with LinkedIn?

 To a degree, both social platforms are based on user input—things you say about yourself.
 And because people use LinkedIn and Facebook for different reasons (professional vs. personal), things like job titles and employers tend to be more up-to-date and accurate on LinkedIn than on Facebook (B2B targeting technically exists on Facebook, even if it is just a subset of a larger option).
+Additionally, Facebook has removed a number of business-related targeting features—education, employment, field of study, and job title are gone, as is access to information about spending habits, home ownership, and investments, as well as third-party commercial suppliers.
 You’re more likely to find active, business-focused groups to target on LinkedIn as well.
-Add in the fact that a user might be more willing to click on a “business” ad on a “business” platform and LinkedIn looks pretty attractive to the B2B marketer.
+Add in the fact that a user might be more willing to click on a “business” ad on a “business” platform, and LinkedIn looks pretty attractive to the B2B marketer.

 But don’t be fooled.
 If your target audience is on LinkedIn, they’re probably on Facebook, too.
 They just might be harder to find.
-Lucky for you, Facebook has a ton of targeting options, and blows LinkedIn out of the water when it comes to targeting based on psychographic data.
-So if you’re still looking for a particular audience on LinkedIn, you might just have to try a different strategy to find them on Facebook.
+If you’re still looking for a particular audience on LinkedIn, you might just have to try a different strategy to find them on Facebook.
 For example, to find those “UX designers” on Facebook you could try targeting people interested in web design.

-All that being said, lead quality for B2B business tends to be better on LinkedIn.
+All that said, lead quality for B2B business tends to be better on LinkedIn.

-If you’re looking for variety, Facebook has a lot to choose from, including canvas, carousel, video, dynamic, and lead ads, to name a few (see below image).
-On the other hand, LinkedIn covers just the basics—display, text and lead ads, sponsored content, and sponsored inMail.
+If you’re looking for variety, Facebook has a lot to choose from, including Canvas, carousel, video, dynamic, and lead ads, to name a few (see below image).
+However, between 2018 and 2019, LinkedIn has continually improved its ad experience.
+Video, carousel, and lead ads are all now available, as well as Sponsored InMail content and display/text ads.

 When it comes to ad technology, Facebook has LinkedIn beat (for now, at least).
 Part of this is probably because Facebook is pretty massive, and therefore has tons of data.
 They also leverage a lot of clickstream data and constantly tag your interests based on your activity.
 That means you don’t actually have to tell Facebook you’re interested in celebrity gossip—if you click on it, they’ll know.